TUM-FAF/FAF-141-Cristea-Victor/WP/Lab#2/README.md

 Application Creation Steps
 --------------------------

-I thought that it will be better if I will continue to develop my game, this way I will update my game and make the laboratory too.

   I started from the menu and the dialog box,so I read about resources file and how to declare them.It wasn't as tough as I imagined.So it wasn't very though to implement it.